PRIVATE CUSTOMERS

 Shareholders' Nomination Board

-Elisa's annual general meeting decided in 2012 to establish a Shareholders' Nomination Board, which is the body with responsibility for preparing the proposals to the Annual General Meeting for the election and remuneration of the members of the Board of Directors of Elisa, and it also accepted a charter for the Nomination Board.
+Elisa's Annual General Meeting decided in 2012 to establish a Shareholders' Nomination Board, which is the body with responsibility for preparing the proposals to the Annual General Meeting for the election and remuneration of the members of the Board of Directors of Elisa, and it also accepted a charter for the Nomination Board.
 The shareholders' Nomination Board has been established for the time being.
 The term of each Nomination Board expires when the next shareholders' Nomination Board has been appointed.

-The biggest shareholders were determined according to the shareholder register of Elisa on 31 August 2023, and they named the members of the Nomination Board.
+The biggest shareholders were determined according to the shareholder register of Elisa on 31 August 2025, and they named the members of the Nomination Board.

-The composition of the Nomination Board:
+The composition of the Nomination Board

 Shareholders' Nomination Board report 18 January 2023